20210392-collab/Thesis-simulation-Perkit-/README.md

 Reproducible code for the feasibility simulation in the BBA thesis **"Perkit"** (course MNGT 323), by Michalis Kostopoulos.

-> **Authorship and AI assistance.** The experiment in this repository —
+> **Authorship and AI assistance.** The experiment in this repository,
 > the research question, the model design, the parameter choices and their
 > justification, the validation strategy, and the interpretation of the
-> results — was conceived, directed, and is owned by the author.
+> results, was conceived, directed, and is owned by the author.
 Parts of
 > the code plate (boilerplate, plotting scaffolding, and refactoring) were
 > drafted with the assistance of Claude Code (Anthropic).
 Every generated
 > line was specified, reviewed, audited, and tested by the author, who